How to understand New Zealand Trusts

 There may be tax advantages in placing income-earning assets in a trust.
 The income earned by a trust is taxed at 33 percent.
 This is the same as the rate imposed on companies but lower than the current highest marginal rate for individuals (39 percent).
 The trust income can also be allocated to beneficiaries (including your children) who may earn little or no other income, and may therefore be liable to pay tax at a rate lower than the 33 percent trust rate.

 But if the Commissioner of Inland Revenue believes that the only reason for creating the trust was tax avoidance, then the Commissioner has power under the INCOME TAX ACT 1994 to declare the trust arrangements invalid and levy income tax as if the trust never existed.

 One of the longer term advantages of a trust is that the capital funds of the trust may be exempt from assessments for rest home subsidies or other government benefits:

 - Rest home subsidies ("Residential Care Subsidy") - Gifting assets to a trust may assist you to qualify for this subsidy.
-For more information on how gifting to trusts or directly to family members can achieve this, see How to apply for a rest home subsidy (Residential Care Subsidy) and How to set up a family trust.

 - The NZ Superannuation Surcharge has now been abolished, but some other form of means test may well be applied in the future.
 Transferring income-earning assets to a trust can reduce your income, and previously this avoided or reduced the surcharge liability.
 A trust arrangement would almost certainly confer the same benefits if a future means test is imposed.
 The value of income-earning assets given to the trust would be owed by the trustees to you, the settlor, and that debt could be repaid by the trustees; as repayments, they would be capital and therefore be tax free.